- Table of Contents

 Conclusion

 Cathodic protection is an indispensable corrosion prevention technique in the oil and gas industry.
 It serves as a shield, safeguarding critical infrastructure from the relentless forces of corrosion.
 By understanding the different types of CP systems, their applications, supporting products, and limitations, operators can make informed decisions to protect their specific needs.
-The advent of wireless technology has revolutionised CP systems, offering real-time data, remote adjustments, and historical analysis.
+Wireless technology has revolutionised CP systems, offering real-time data, remote adjustments, and historical analysis.
 By investing in regular monitoring and maintenance, the oil and gas industry can extend the service life of its assets, reduce costs, and minimise the risk of accidents and environmental damage.

 Frequently Asked Questions(FAQ)

-What is the purpose of cathodic protection?
+1. What is the purpose of cathodic protection?

 The primary purpose of cathodic protection is to prevent corrosion of metal structures exposed to corrosive environments.
 By applying an electrical current to the metal, cathodic protection forces it to act as a cathode, protecting it from corrosion and extending its service life.
 This is particularly important in the oil and gas industry, where corrosion can lead to equipment failure, safety hazards, and environmental damage.